skiggety/skiggety-utils/README.md

 - TODO^4: commit initial skigg-utils, to get to parity with what I already like to use
 - TODO^3: write a program to abbreviate output for use in the dashboard.
 You should be able to specify a maximum number of lines and pipe output through it, and it will do something like "head" or "tail" if necessary, but also display information about how many lines were removed/kept/found-in-total
   - TODO^2: once we can abbreviate, maybe choose the linecounts for different things dynamically depending on the terminal size
+- TODO^4: consider supporting other shells:
   - TODO^4: consider supporting zsh
   - TODO: consider trying/supporting fish
 - TODO^3: try some editable vim macros
 - TODO^3: set up a git hook system so you can add multiple scripts.
-For example, I'd like to block commits that include "XXX", irrespective of any other commit hooks.
+For example, I'd like to block commits that include "X X X" (without the spaces), irrespective of any other commit hooks.
 That hook might be shared by a team or individual to me, and I'd like to be able to support both kinds without conflicts.
+  - TODO^8: precommit to prevent committing X X X (without the spaces)
 - TODO^2: automatically graph gmail progress outstanding messages, by writing a program that takes a url or gmail search string and monitors it.
 You can check in on the graph periodically to make sure you're on track.
   - TODO: find a tool that can show graphs of provided data on the command line
 - TODO^4: music rotator thingy (Neighbor Shawn might beta test)